PROMOTERS AND VENUES

 Checck out Johnny B's Facebook page:

-Johnny B. Moses, a local disk jockey at a radio station in Waycross, GA. booked such bands as the Bushmen, Strange Bedfellows, Roemans, Candymen, James Gang, King David and the Slaves, and a host of other bands.
+Johnny B. Mosses, a local disk jockey at a radio station in Waycross, GA. booked such bands as the Bushmen, Strange Bedfellows, Roemans, Candymen, James Gang, King David and the Slaves, and a host of other bands.
 His weekend dances were known as the Bee Baby Hops.
 Johnny Bee booked bands for dances at:

 Photo used by permission of the Georgia Radio Hall of Fame, Inc.

 Georgia Radio Hall of Fame Career Achievement Candidate

 Johnny “Bee” Mosses was born in Twin City, Georgia and In the late 50's and early 60's began as a part-timer at a WJAT in Swainsboro.
 He attended the University of Georgia and graduated with a major in radio/television.
 He joined WALG in Albany as news director in 1961.
 Johnny went to WPCH Hawkinsville for a short time, then, moved to WACL in Waycross.
 In 1964, Mosses was name “Mr. DJ USA” and was a guest on the Grand Ole Opry.
 He left radio to book, managing, and promoting bands and shows.
 Under Johnny’s guidance a group from Douglas, The Bushmen, became the most popular band in Georgia in the 60’s, opening for and outshining the Rolling Stones at Georgia Southern in 1965.
 He moved to Atlanta in the 70’s and got back into radio at WZGC doing all nights as the Z Man.
 From there he went to WLKQ FM in suburban Atlanta and oversaw a format change from country to oldies.
 Mosses left radio again and became a record promoter until his retirement.

 Johnny B. Moses, Frankie Avalon and Michael B. Scott

 Pic courtesy Sidney R. Lucas